fdb/slarg-website/events/2022-10-11-critical-pedagogy-design-education.md

 * 16:00\
   Sharing output and final conclusions

-***\*Anna Celda** is a cook, storyteller and graphic designer based in Amsterdam — and  alumnus of Disarming Design at Sandberg Instituut.
+***\*Anna Celda** (ES) is a cook, storyteller and graphic designer based in Amsterdam — and  alumnus of Disarming Design at Sandberg Instituut.
 Her work brings together publishing, cooking, care giving, designing... [sandberg.nl/graduation2022](https://sandberg.nl/graduation2022/work-in-progress/anna-celda)*

 ***\*Nuno Coelho** (Univ Coimbra, CEIS20, DEI) is a Porto-based Portuguese communication designer, artist and curator.
 He is an Assistant Professor of the Department of Informatics Engineering (DEI) of the Faculty of Sciences and Technology of the University of Coimbra.  [www.nunocoelho.net ](http://www.nunocoelho.net/) | [UniversadaCoimbra/NunoCoelho](https://apps.uc.pt/mypage/faculty/uc26736)*